-This guidance cannot provide a complete checklist of what is, or is not appropriate behaviour for adults in all circumstances.
-There may be occasions and circumstances in which adults have to make decisions or take action in the best interests of the child or young person which could contravene this guidance or where no guidance exists.
+This guidance cannot provide a complete checklist of what is or is not appropriate behaviour for adults in all circumstances.
+There may be occasions and circumstances in which adults must make decisions or act in the best interests of the child or young person which could contravene this guidance or where no guidance exists.

-Individuals are expected to make judgements about their behaviour in order to secure the best interests and welfare of the children in their charge.
-Such judgements should always be recorded and shared with a senior manager or Trustees.
+Individuals are expected to make judgements about their behaviour to secure the best interests and welfare of the children in their charge.
+Such judgements should always be recorded and shared with a senior manager or Trustee.
 In undertaking these actions individuals will be seen to be acting reasonably.
 Adults should always consider whether their actions are warranted, proportionate and safe and applied equitably.